Locations:

 Bones

 Adults have between 206 and 213 bones.
 You use all of them each day to sit, stand and move.
-Your bones also protect your internal organs and give your body its shape.
-Bones are usually self-sufficient at maintaining themselves, but health conditions like osteoporosis can make you more likely to break bones or have other complications.
+Your bones protect your internal organs and give your body its shape.
+Bones can maintain themselves.
+But health conditions like osteoporosis can make you more likely to break bones or have other complications.

-Healthcare providers usually classify bones based on their shape and size.
+Healthcare providers usually classify bones based on their shapes and sizes.

 Bones are your body’s main form of structural support.
 They’re made of hard, strong tissue that gives your body its shape and helps you move.